Nipaaaa1/prisma-demo/README.md

-# A simple CRUD project with TypeScript + Prisma + Express + PostgreSQL
+# A simple CRUD project with TypeScript + Prisma + Express + Supabase

 This is an API project that I made when I was learning **Prisma**.
-I'm using postgres as the database but you could use other databases, [click here to learn more about databases.](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch)
+I'm using Supabase (postgres) as the database but you could use other databases, [click here to learn more about databases.](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch)

 My project is hosted on **Cyclic**.